Asansol: Religion

-There is also a private airport located at Burnpur Riverside Area.
-At present this Airport is operated by IISCO.
-Recently Airport Authority of India gave nod to start commercial flights for six routes in West Bengal; Burnpur Airport being one of them is hopeful to receive its first commercial flight by the last quarter of 2019.
+Languages

-The nearest international airport is Netaji Subhas Chandra Bose International Airport at Dum Dum in Kolkata.
+Bengali is spoken by the majority (43.1%), followed by Hindi (31.7%), Urdu (19.4%), Santali (2.9%), and Punjabi (1.2%).

 Economy

 The economy of Asansol is primarily dependent on its steel and coal industries, railways, and its trade and commerce.

 Steel

 The Steel Authority of India IISCO (Indian Iron and Steel Company Ltd) steel-making plant at Kulti was the first such facility in India.
 It became well known during the 1960s and 1970s, with its company shares being traded on the London Stock Exchange.
 However, a decade later the company became loss-making until it was revived in 2006 when it merged with the Steel Authority of India.
 Modernisation at IISCO Steel Plant has helped the city develop at a very rapid pace.
 The plant's capacity will be raised from 0.4 MT to 2.5 MT of saleable steel, using what will be the biggest blast furnace in the country.
-As of 2015, the investment for modernization was the single largest investment in West Bengal till then.
+As of 2015, the investment for modernisation was the single largest investment in West Bengal till then.